willfurnass/sheffield_hpc/iceberg/software/apps/abaqus.rst

 .. code-block:: none

+      module load apps/abaqus/614
       module load apps/abaqus/613
       module load apps/abaqus/612
       module load apps/abaqus/611

 After that, simply type :code:`abaqus` to get the command-line interface to abaqus or type :code:`abaqus cae` to get the GUI interface.

+**Note:** When using hardware-accelerated graphics rendering for Abaqus on Iceberg, i.e., during a ``qsh-vis`` interactive session, please run e.g. ``abq6133 cae`` to launch the GUI for version 6.13.

 Abaqus example problems
 -----------------------